 I am also a qualitative methodologist and teacher.
 I am lead author on a co-authored textbook on qualitative methods, An Invitation to Qualitative Fieldwork, published next year from Routledge.
 Unlike many qualitative methods books, we bridge the “how-to” and “why-to” with exercises to actually show how to create key documents like interview guides and practice skills like participant observation.
 We focus on the interacting logics within projects: the voice of participants, the voice of the academic community, and the researcher’s voice.
 I’ve used these exercises and frameworks to consult on qualitative projects around University of Wisconsin-Madison.

 As scholar of identity management, my theory of strategic outness–the continual contextual management of queer identity–is a sociological alternative to developmental coming out theories.
 The latest articulations can be found in Sexualities and The Sociological Quarterly.

-You can find me also at my ethnography blog, Queer Metropolis.
+You can occasionally find me at my ethnography blog, Queer Metropolis.